Codeinnit/source_website/README.md

 # source_website
-A single responsive website homework from class of #100Devs
+A single page responsive website homework from class of #100Devs